-Almost a quarter of the electorate will be 65 years old or older in 2020, and an estimated 14.3 million citizens with disabilities reported voting in November 2018.
+Almost a quarter of the electorate was 65 years old or older in 2020, and an estimated 14.3 million citizens with disabilities reported voting in November 2018.
 The National Congress of American Indians found that the turnout rate for Native Americans and Alaska Native registered voters is between 5 to 14 percent lower than turnout rates of other racial and ethnic groups.
 There are nearly 26,000,000 individuals in the United States with limited English proficiency.
 These communities represent a large part of the electorate, but their voting needs are often overlooked and misunderstood.

-Despite federal laws requiring fully accessible voting places, barriers for people with disabilities and older adults still exist.
-A study by the Government Accountability Office found that combined deficiencies in architectural and voting booth access resulted in only 17 percent of polling places being fully accessible in 2016.
-Many older Americans are unable to secure transportation to the polls, and because many require physical assistance, it can be challenging for them to stand in long lines and cast their ballot.
+Despite federal laws requiring accessible voting places, barriers for people with disabilities and older adults still exist.
+A study by the Government Accountability Office found that deficiencies in architectural and voting booth access resulted in only 17 percent of polling places being fully accessible in 2016.
+A report to the Election Assistance Commission found that in 2020 people with disabilities encountered difficulties voting at double the rate compared to people without disabilities.
+Many older Americans are unable to secure transportation to the polls, and it can be challenging for them to stand in long lines to cast their ballot.
 In 2017, the Native American Voting Rights Coalition found that the distance needed to travel to polling locations and drop off boxes for absentee ballots greatly affected the ability of Native Americans to cast ballots.